trinistr/rubocop-config/README.md

 # `require:` before rubocop 1.72
 plugins:
   - rubocop-performance
-  - rubocop-rake
   - rubocop-rspec
-  - rubocop-thread_safety
+  # ...other plugins

+# Your configuration here
 ```

+RuboCop will download the configuration from GitHub and cache it locally.
+When the configuration changes, RuboCop will download the new version automatically.

+## Gems' versions

+This configuration was originally written based on these versions:
+- rubocop (1.72.2)
+- rubocop-performance (1.24.0)
+- rubocop-rspec (3.5.0)

+Later versions should probably work (unless a major version changes cops), previous versions probably will work too.

 ## Configuration

-Using all or any of Rubocop plugins is not required, you can just not include them in your config.
+Using all or any of RuboCop plugins is not required, you can just not include them in your config.
-All plugin cops' configurations are surrounded with a `grep` test, as Rubocop does not like unknown cop configurations (this creates a requirement for a root `.rubocop.yml` file).
+All plugin cops' configurations are surrounded with a `grep` test, as RuboCop does not like unknown cop configurations (this creates a requirement for a root `.rubocop.yml` file).

-Cop settings can be overridden as usual, see [Rubocop Configuration](https://docs.rubocop.org/rubocop/configuration.html) for details.
+Cop settings can be overridden as usual, see [RuboCop Configuration](https://docs.rubocop.org/rubocop/configuration.html), especially [inheritance](https://docs.rubocop.org/rubocop/configuration.html#inheritance) section for details.